Kadoorie family: Philanthropy

-In the 1990s the Kadoorie family donated US$500,000 for the construction of the new Shanghai Museum.
+In the 1990s, the Kadoorie family donated US$500,000 for the construction of the new Shanghai Museum.

-During the 1961 drought in Hong Kong, Kadoorie donated cement and pipes to the Yim Tin Tsai villagers who also contributed money and effort to lay the water mains delivering water from Mud Bay to Yim Tin Tsai island.
+During the 1961 drought in Hong Kong, the Kadoorie family donated cement and pipes to the Yim Tin Tsai villagers, as well as contributing money and effort to lay the water mains delivering water from Mud Bay to Yim Tin Tsai island.

+The Kadoorie Foundation supports two professorial chairs at the University of Oxford (the Kadoorie Professorship of Trauma Rehabilitation and the Kadoorie Associate Professorship of Emergency Medicine), as well as the Kadoorie Centre for Critical Care Research and Education, which is based at the John Radcliffe Hospital in Oxford.
+These initiatives are all aimed at improving the quality of trauma, emergency, and critical care globally.